 There nevertheless are still a number of flaws in our analysis that could be better tested or addressed.
 First, any analysis that depends on the bolometric luminosity, as our investigation of the Eddington ratio distribution does, depends on accurate bolometric corrections.
-Particularly in the realm of low mass galaxies (and thus intermediate mass black holes), it is possible that \oiiihb\ depends on luminosity due to the expected change in hardness of the ionizing spectrum (e.g. \citealt{cann19a}), which would require us to adjust our estimates of the selection effects.
+Particularly in the realm of low-mass galaxies (and thus intermediate-mass black holes), it is possible that \oiiihb\ depends on luminosity owing to the expected change in hardness of the ionizing spectrum (e.g. \citealt{cann19a}), which would require us to adjust our estimates of the selection effects.
 Similar concerns surround the dust corrections.

 Second, our analysis has excluded the broad-line AGN, many of which have narrow-line emission as well.
-This effect would be minor for our analysis if the obscuration fraction were independent of stellar mass and sSFR; it would just mean we were missing a relatively small fraction of narrow line AGN.
+This effect would be minor for our analysis if the obscuration fraction were independent of stellar mass and sSFR; it would just mean that we were missing a relatively small fraction of narrow-line AGN.
 But we have not shown that this is the case.

 Third, our detection threshold analysis assumes that all AGN would have the same set of strong line ratios if they were observed uncontaminated.
 This uniformity is certainly not the case, and we have not ruled out that our inferred trends are sensitive to this assumption.
-As a related point, our method does not model the distribution of non-AGN line ratios and relies on sharp detection criteria for AGN; therefore the results are still somewhat sensitive to these criteria (Section \ref{sec:lum_mssfr}).
+As a related point, our method does not model the distribution of non-AGN line ratios and relies on sharp detection criteria for AGN; therefore, the results are still somewhat sensitive to these criteria (Section \ref{sec:lum_mssfr}).

-In short, although our analysis has advanced the state-of-the-art in accounting for selection criteria in studying AGN demographics, there are many new samples to investigate and many improvements to consider to our techniques.
-We encourage future investigators to apply and improve upon these methods and apply them to the massive new samples becoming available.
+In short, although our analysis has advanced the state of the art in accounting for selection criteria in studying AGN demographics, there are many new samples to investigate and many improvements to our techniques to consider.
+We encourage future investigators to improve upon these methods and to apply them to the massive new samples becoming available.